kekefreedog/CrazyPHP/README.md

   - [Test](docs/Src/Test.md) : Test of the code
 - Structure
   - [Create Folder Structure](docs/Structure/CreateFolderStructure.md) : Tutoriel to learn how to create folder schema

+ ## License

+This framework is licensed under the [MPL 2.0](https://www.mozilla.org/MPL/2.0/).

+You are free to use, modify, and redistribute it, provided that any modified files are also distributed under the same license.

+For a commercial license or professional support, please contact [kevin.zashenas@gmail.com](mailto:kevin.zashenas@gmail.com).